Droog71/SFMechSimulator/README.md

 _A pseudo 3D Mech Simulator created with C++ and SFML_ <br />

-Pilot a giant robot and battle other giant robots in a psuedo 3D environment. <br />
+Pilot a giant robot and battle other giant robots in a pseudo 3D environment. <br />
 Repair and upgrade your mech between missions. <br />
 Carefully select upgrades and develop winning strategies in combat. <br />